Pre-Owned Cars Are In Demand — And Trade-In Cash Offers Are At 'Highest Ever'

 SACRAMENTO (CBS13) — Good news for car buyers who want to trade in their vehicle for cash: There’s a shortage of pre-owned cars, and dealerships are buying.

 The pandemic and supply chain impacts from it are still at-work on the auto industry.
 Car companies can’t make new vehicles fast enough to meet the demand because of a global semiconductor shortage — among others.
-Production has slowed and can’t meet the demand that started during the pandemic.READ MORE: Illegal Pot Grow Found Inside Old Calaveras County Fire Station
+Production has slowed and can’t meet the demand that started during the pandemic.READ MORE: Stockton Food Bank Expects To Feed More People In This Year’s Thanksgiving Dinner Giveaway

 Enter: pre-owned or certified pre-owned cars.